wells-wood-research/de-stress/README.md

 ## Local Deployment

-DE-STRESS can be installed locally as a web server (for example https://pragmaticproteindesign.bio.ed.ac.uk/de-stress/) or as a command line tool or "headless" DE-STRESS.
+DE-STRESS can be installed locally as a web server (https://pragmaticproteindesign.bio.ed.ac.uk/de-stress/) or as a command line tool (headless DE-STRESS).

 The DE-STRESS webserver has a few limitations which are there to ensure the stability of the webserver.
 These limitations are listed below.